clem272001/5G-Attacks/Attack scenarios/README.md

 # PFCP Modification attack

-Run the bash code `modification.sh` with the number of desired target as argument.
+Run the bash code `modification.sh` with the number or desired target as argument.

+# PFCP Modification attack

+Run the python code `pfcp-Session-deletion-flag.py` with SMF_IP UPF_IP interface

 # UPF  PDN-0  Fault

 Change smf_ip & upf_ip in the script and run python3 pfcp-pdn.py